 When should I consider edge VPN over a standard site-to-site VPN?

 If you have latency-sensitive apps, distributed branches, IoT devices, or a multi-cloud environment, edge VPN can offer better performance and flexibility.
 Edge architectures also support more granular security and policy enforcement at the edge.
-Edge vpn mod: A Thorough, Honest Guide to Edge VPN Modifications, How They Work, Pros, Cons, Security, and Alternatives
+What is k edge 2026

 Can edge VPNs work with Zero Trust Networking ZTNA?